folio-org/okapi/doc/guide.md

 #### Disabling

-When a module is disabled for a tenant, Okapi makes a POST request with path `/_/tenant/disable` if version 1.1 of interface `_tenant` is provided.
+When a module is disabled for a tenant, Okapi makes a POST request with path `/_/tenant/disable` if version 1.1 and later of interface `_tenant` is provided.
 With the POST request a JSON object is passed: member `module_from` being the module ID that is being disabled.

 #### Purge

 When a module is purged for a tenant, it disables the tenant for the module but also removes persistent content.
-A module may implement this by providing `_tenant` interface 1.0/1.1 with a DELETE method.
+A module may implement this by providing `_tenant` interface 1.0 and later with a DELETE method.

+#### Tenant Parameters

+A module may, besides doing the fundamental initialization of storage etc. also load sets of reference data.
+This can be controlled by supplying tenant parameters.
+These are properties (key-value-pairs) that are passed to the module when enabled or upgraded.
+Passing those are only performed when tenantParameters is specified for install and when the tenant interface is version 1.2.

 ### Tenant Interface

-The full `_tenant` interface version 1.1 portion:
+The full `_tenant` interface version 1.1/1.2 portion:

 ```
    "id" : "_tenant",
-   "version" : "1.1",
+   "version" : "1.2",
    "interfaceType" : "system",
    "handlers" : [ {
      "methods" : [ "POST", "DELETE" ],